junchaoshi/sports1.1/README.md

         ```
-        if you are administrator user, type the following command and password to easily install bowtie:
+        If you are administrator user, type the following command and password to easily install bowtie:

         sudo apt-get install bowtie
         ```